ejuju/nubio/doc/setup-ssg-caddy-debian.md

 CI/CD is setup!
 You can now make modifications to your `resume.json` and the new changes will be deployed to your server when you push.

+## Additional notes and considerations

+Some aspects of this setup are not necessarily safe enough for all production use-cases, you may consider:
+- Creating a dedicated user on the server for your Github workflow.
+- Using StrictHostKeyChecking for SSH/SCP in the Github workflow.